swellstores/swell-js/README.md

 #### List account orders

-Get a list of orders placed by a customer.
+Return a list of orders placed by a customer.

 ```javascript
 await swell.account.getOrders({ limit: 10, page: 2 });